Instruments are sensitive things that are, adversely enough, exposed to wild environments.

-Frequently, violin dealers sell their instruments with an entire outfit of equipment, including a bow, rosin, and other essential knickknacks.
+Frequently, violin dealers sell their best beginner violins with an entire outfit of equipment, including a bow, rosin, and other essential knickknacks.

 Along with these items often comes a case – just the thing violinists, guitarists, cellists, and most other instrumentalists need to defend their babies.

 Cases come in many forms, from hard-shelled and lightweight to soft-covered and bulky.

 Picking between them is a matter of discerning how much equipment will be carried, what the size of the violin is, and how much weight one is willing to lug around a given area.

 Also, as style is especially important for a travelling artist, the visual appearance of the case is a key element to consider.